Statistical analysis of the figure of merit of a two-level thermoelectric system: a random matrix approach: Generalization to modes of conduction

-Here, we generalise and investigate the performance of a system with a large number of conduction modes.
-We concentrate on systems with $2N$ levels connected to $2M$ independent and equivalent leads ($M$ from the left side and $M$ from the right side).
-We suppose that the number of modes $M$ is the same as the number of levels: $M=N$.
-This case is pertinent because it corresponds to the model of minimal chaotic cavities, which gives the same results as for the general case $N>M$ \emph{at the edge of the spectrum}~\cite{Abbout2}.
+Here, we generalize and investigate the performance of a system with a large number of conduction modes $M$.
+We concentrate on systems with $2N$ levels connected to $2M$ independent and equivalent leads ($M$ on the left side and $M$ on the right side).
+To facilitate both the numerical and computational works, we make use of the model of minimal chaotic cavities and we concentrate on the edge of the Hamiltonian spectrum~\cite{Abbout2}, so that we can set $N=M$, and obtain results which are the same as those which would be produced for the general case $N>M$ (at the spectrum edge).
 We also assume no spatial symmetry.

-The form of the scattering matrix which is now of size $2M\times2M$ remains unchanged [see Eq. (\ref{SandHs})], and the transmission is given by $\mathcal{T}=\Tr(t t^\dagger)$.
-For large numbers of modes, the shape of p.d.f. of the transmission tends to that of a Gaussian distribution for the typical values of $\mathcal{T}$ around its mean which for $M$ large is given by $\bar{\mathcal{T}}\sim\frac{M}{2}$.
+The form of the scattering matrix which is now of size $2M\times2M$ remains unchanged [see Eq.~(\ref{SandHs})], and the transmission is given by $\mathcal{T}={\rm Tr}(t t^\dagger)$.
+For large values of $M$, the shape of the p.d.f. of the transmission tends to that of a Gaussian distribution for the typical values of $\mathcal{T}$ around its mean, which for $M$ large is given by $\bar{\mathcal{T}}\sim\frac{M}{2}$.
 The variance of this Gaussian is equal to $\langle\delta\mathcal{T}^2\rangle$=1/8 which does not depend on $M$ because of the universal character of the conductance fluctuations \cite{Beenakker}.
 It is worth mentionning that the tail of the distribution, which describes the atypical values of the conductance has a non-Gaussian form \cite{Pierpaolo}.
-At first glance, this scaling of the mean transmission seems to favour an enhancement of the power factor and hence of the figure of merit; however, our study of the Seebeck coefficient yields a different conclusion as we now explain.
+At first glance, this scaling of the mean transmission seems to favour an enhancement of the power factor and hence of the figure of merit; however, our study of the Seebeck coefficient yields a different conclusion.